adilyoltay/heartpyapp_clean/docs/new-arch-readiness.md

 - Updated `HeartPyModule.java` to extend the codegenerated spec, adapting every sync/async analyzer, preprocessing call, and realtime entry point to the TurboModule signatures while reusing the existing JNI helpers.
 - Switched `HeartPyPackage` to a `TurboReactPackage` so the module registers as a TurboModule while still supporting the legacy bridge list.

-### Remaining Before Enabling TurboModules/Fabric
+### Remaining Follow-ups
-- Update the iOS target to opt into the New Architecture (`RCT_NEW_ARCH_ENABLED=1`) once CI smoke passes with the new module.
-- Audit Metro config (asset and sourceExt tweaks) once VisionCamera + Skia begin emitting Fabric components.
-- Add CI jobs for `yarn lint`, Android build (Debug & Release), and iOS Debug build.
+- Reinstate CI coverage (`yarn lint`, Android assemble, iOS Debug build) on the RN 0.81.4 toolchain.
-- Keep `HeartPyApp/node_modules` cache warm; Metro reports missing helpers if the app is linked before dependencies install.
+- Track VisionCamera/Worklets release notes for additional Fabric toggles or plugin changes.
+- Evaluate enabling release-mode measurements for Skia/JSI paths once QA matrix is refreshed.

 ## Validation Commands